-To operate the fan, turn the RH switch in the panel clockwise until you find the most preferred of the three speeds.
+To operate the fan, turn the LH switch in the panel clockwise until you find the most preferred of the three speeds.
 The adjustable vents in the console can be directed to wherever you require the air.

-To reduce the temperature of the air, turn the bottom switch clockwise until the cab temperature is reduced as required.
-For maximum efficiency the bottom LH control for the heater should be turned fully off.
+To reduce the temperature of the air, turn the RH switch clockwise until the cab temperature is reduced as required.
+For maximum efficiency the heater control should be pushed fully in.
 Always keep the cab door and rear window closed to keep the cab cool.

-To increase the temperature of the air slide the heater control to the left and the chiller control anti-clockwise.
+To increase the temperature of the air pull the heater control upwards and the chiller control anti-clockwise.